-Increase Nemours provider referrals to a home visiting program for Medicaid-eligible families.

-" We have determined a feasible area of focus for this referral: Nemours patients ages birth through 12 months who have public insurance.
+- Increase Nemours provider referrals to a home visiting program for Medicaid-eligible - " We have determined a feasible area of focus for this referral: Nemours patients ages birth through 12 months who have public insurance.
 We estimate this to be approximately 3,203 patients annually.

-- Increase # and % of providers referring to a home visiting program.
-[Baseline = 0, progress = 0, goal = 2,402 children (75%)] - Increase # and % of eligible families enrolling in a home visiting program.
+- Increase # and % of children referred by Nemours providers to a home visiting program.
+[Baseline = 0, Progress = 0, goal = 2,402 children (75%)] - Increase # and % of eligible families enrolling in a home visiting program (out of referrals).
+[Baseline = 0, Progress = 0, goal = 1,201 children (50%)]